mariobris/cadvisor-charm/README.md

     $ juju add-relation cadvisor prometheus:target

 This will expose HTTP operational metrics on all machine units running containers, which prometheus will pull from.

+Basic functionality to support LXC metrics for prometheus on Trusty systems.

 ## TODO

-* Promreg - updating and deleting of targets via a REST API and without reloading the Prometheus configuration.
-* Currently the charm is set up to run cadvisor as 'standalone' as there's no docker used for trusty systems.
 More configuration options will be added as needed.
 * Add options via DAEMON_ARGS variable in /etc/init.d/cadvisor